Brazilian cargo ship Cabedello: Loss

 In the early part of the Second World War, Brazil was again neutral.
 However, on 15 and 18 February 1942, German submarines sank two Brazilian merchant ships off the East Coast of the United States: Buarque and Olinda.
 One member of Buarques crew was killed.

 Just before these two attacks, on 14 February, Cabedello left Philadelphia for Rio de Janeiro via the Antilles with a cargo of coal.
 Her Master was Captain Pedro Veloso da Silveira.
 She carried 13 officers; three boatswains; and 37 other crew.
 She was never seen or heard from again, and all 54 men of her complement were lost, presumed dead.
 There were no storms on her route, so the Brazilian authorities assumed that Cabedello had been sunk by a submarine, as Buarque and Olinda were confirmed to have been.
 Brazil considers Cabedellos crew to be victims of war.
 The names of her crew are included on the Monument to the Dead of World War II in Rio de Janeiro.

-Allegations

-Some European historians, including Alberto Santoni, of the Faculty of Political Science in Rome; and Jürgen Rohwer, of the Library of Contemporary Studies in Stuttgart; claim that the sank Cabedello; and that the alleged attack was on 25 February.
-However, The Naval Historical Branch states that Italian naval records do not include the sinking of Cabedello.
-This is an important, as all submarine operations were meticulously logged, and communicated to the central commands in Europe.
-Also, by 25 February, Cabedello would have been at sea for 11 days, and should have covered at least 2,000 miles, which would put her outside Leonardo Da Vincis area of patrol.